-The attacking principles of penetration, width, depth, and mobility ultimately leads us to achieving our attacking objectives - to MAINTAIN POSSESSION, ADVANCE THE BALL and SCORE!
+The attacking principles of penetration, depth, and ultimately lead us to achieving our attacking objectives - to MAINTAIN POSSESSION and SCORE!

 Defending Principles

 Delay: To slow down the attack by closing gaps and denying space for the other team to work in.
 Once the attack is slowed, your team can attempt to take the ball back.